Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

 You understand and have integrated your new reality as a divorced person.

 You feel a connection with the millions of other divorced people who have walked these steps of grieving before you.

-You begin to see a light at the end of the tunnel, and may even be a little bit excited by this new chapter in your life.
+You begin to see the light at the end of the tunnel and may even be a little bit excited by this new chapter in your life.

 You accept that things look different now, and you are ready to embrace this new identity.

 Knowing and accepting that you will deny the trauma, have to deal with the pain, have tomanage your anger, and deal with being depressed can help you move forward.
 It is one of the best ways to cope with this and enter into the next stage of your life as a new person.

 Financial insecurity or emotional imbalance due to daily problems can also lead to grieving.